aalm/bbs-fw_wiki/Configuration-Tool.md

 To disengage cruise:
 Pedal backwards, touch throttle or break (requires break sensors).

-**Target Power**
-Target power for the assist level, only applies to PAS, Variable PAS and Cruise.
+**Max Current**
+Target power.
 This is the % of max current that will be feed to the motor for this assist level.
 In case of Variable PAS, this is the maximum power you will receive when throttle is fully pressed.

-**Max Throttle**
-This is the % of max current that will be feed to the motor when max throttle is applied.
-Only applies to throttle assist levels.

 **Max Cadence**
 Cadence in % of maximum.
 This parameter controls how fast the pedals are allowed to spin.
 Max cadence for BBSHD is around 150rpm.
 This parameter was called "speed" in the original Bafang firmware.

 **Max Speed**
 This is the % of max configured road speed for this assist level.
-Going faster than this will reduce motor power.
+Going faster than this will reduce motor power if speed sensor is enabled.

 Example:
 If global max speed is configured to 100km/h and this is
 configured to 25% then max speed is 25km/h.

+**Torque Amplification**
+Only for "Torque" variant available on motors with torque sensor (TSDZ2).
+This is the power amplification factor for this assist level.

+Example:
+100W human power applied with a torque amplification factor of 2 will give a target motor power output of 200W.

+**Enable Throttle**
+Enable use of throttle while in this assist level.

+**Cadence Override**
+Override cadence limit to 100% when requested throttle power exceeds assist level power (i.e. when throttle overrides PAS).

+**Max Throttle Current**
+This is the % of max current that will be feed to the motor when max throttle is applied.

 **Operation Mode Toggle**
 Select how to toggle between the two operation modes.